Rammina/random-notes-and-ramblings/random-ramblings-unorganized-descending.md

 | **Low** | **Low** | **Contempt / Disgust** | **Ignored or neglected.** Viewed as having negative intentions and lacking capability (e.g., the homeless, welfare recipients). |
 | **High** | **High** | **Admiration / Pride** | **Trusted and followed.** Viewed as allies who are capable of delivering results (e.g., close teammates, revered leaders). |

+- If you want to succeed in the professional world, you'd want to have high levels of both competence and warmth.

 1/28/26
 - reminder DynamoDB Global Tables don't need manual replication setup, and it also automatically enables DynamoDB Streams feature.